Simplyauf/node-task-2a/README.md

 11. Create widget export xml that will export the analytic database as xml file.
 Create backend route to handle this.

+    (b) add route to import the analytic xml file.

 12. Query https://www.reddit.com/r/programming.json and create a reddit widget where we show the top 4 even post as cards in the widget (title, link, who posted it).
 Create backend route to handle this.

 13. Count # of coin widget.
 Once user type in a money amount, and click calculate, we show how many bills to add up to the money amount.
 The bills allowed are: $20 bill, $10 bill, $5 bill, $1 bill, $25 cent, $10 cent, $5 cent, $1 cent.
 Create backend route to handle this.

 14. Rate limit analytic api to only be able to be called 10 times a minute.

+15. If the rate limit is exceeded, redirect to a page that requires user to pay for the service ($5) with stripe.
+Free to use stripe checkout or payment element.

 15. Create upload widget where we upload image to server.
 Save image to db table.
 Always show the latest image uploaded above upload button.